 If you have tried several times and don’t wish to continue trying, you can send “SRI SRI WEAK” or “SRI QSB” or “SRI QRN 73 73” as they are hearing you but you aren’t hearing them, this politely tells them sorry, can’t do, try later.

-On the other hand, if you enjoy copying weak signals in the noise and find it a challenge and are prepared to keep trying, just continue with the above method until you have the callsign complete.
+On the other hand, if you do enjoy copying weak signals in the noise and find it a challenge and are prepared to keep trying, just continue with the above method until you have the callsign complete.
 If they want to give up before you they can and you’ll either hear “73” or silence.

 Can I automate my CQ?